-We have acted as Bond Counsel in connection with the issuance by the City of Jersey City, in the County of Hudson, New Jersey (the "City") of \$6,955,000 Bond Anticipation Notes, Series 2017B (Federally Taxable) (the "Notes").
+We have acted as Bond Counsel in connection with the issuance by the City of Jersey City, in the County of Hudson, New Jersey (the "City") of its \$9,700,000 Special Emergency Notes, Series 2017C (Federally Taxable) (the "Taxable Notes"), its 4,000,000 Special Emergency Notes, Series 2017D (the "Special Emergency Notes") and its \$7,980,000 Bond Anticipation Notes, Series 2017E (the "Bond Anticipation Notes", and together with the Special Emergency Notes, the "Tax-Exempt Notes").
+The Tax-Exempt Notes and the Taxable Notes are hereinafter referred to as the "Notes".
 The Notes are general obligations of the City and the full faith, credit and taxing power of the City is available to pay the principal of and interest on the Notes.
-The Notes are issued in fully registered form, are dated June 22, 2017, mature on June 22, 2018, are not subject to redemption prior to maturity and bear interest at a rate of 1.875% per annum payable at maturity.
+The Notes are issued in fully registered form, are dated December 7, 2017, mature on December 7, 2018 and are not subject to redemption prior to maturity.
+The Tax-Exempt Notes bear interest at a rate of 2.50 percent (2.50%) per annum payable at maturity and the Taxable Notes bear interest at a rate of 2.35 percent (2.35%) per annum payable at maturity.

-The Notes will be initially issued in fully registered book-entry form only in the form of one certificate in the aggregate amount of the Notes, registered in the name of and held by Cede & Co., as nominee of The Depository Trust Company ("DTC"), which will act as securities depository for the Notes.
+The Notes will be initially issued in fully registered book-entry form only in the form of one certificate in the aggregate amount of the Notes of each series, registered in the name of and held by Cede & Co., as nominee of The Depository Trust Company ("DTC"), which will act as securities depository for the Notes.
 DTC will be responsible for maintaining the book-entry system for recording the interests of its participants and transfers of such interests among such participants.
 Such participants shall be responsible for maintaining records regarding the beneficial ownership interests in the Notes on behalf of individual purchasers.
 Individual purchases may be made in the principal amount of \$5,000 or more, through book-entries on the books and records of DTC and its participants.